yaml/yaml-test-suite/doc/tag-usage.md

-binary      The test encodes binary data comment     The test uses YAML comments directive   The test has directives error       The test is about YAML that has errors header      The test has '---' header tokens edge        The test is an edge case empty       The test has empty scalars flow        The test has flow style footer      The test has '...' footer tokens indent      The test is concerned with indentation issues literal     The test uses a '|' literal scalar mapping     The test is concerned with mapping issues scalar      The test is concerned with scalar issues sequence    The test is concerned with sequence issues simple      The test uses simple YAML spec        The test is a YAML 1.2 Spec example tag         The test has tags whitespace  The test is concerned with whitespace issues
+binary      The test encodes binary data comment     The test uses YAML comments directive   The test has directives double      The test involves double quoted scalars error       The test is about YAML that has errors header      The test has '---' header tokens edge        The test is an edge case empty       The test has empty scalars flow        The test has flow style folded      The test uses '>' folded scalars footer      The test has '...' footer tokens indent      The test is concerned with indentation issues literal     The test uses '|' literal scalars mapping     The test is concerned with mapping issues scalar      The test is concerned with scalar issues sequence    The test is concerned with sequence issues simple      The test uses simple YAML single      The test involves single quoted scalars spec        The test is a YAML 1.2 Spec example tag         The test has tags whitespace  The test is concerned with whitespace issues